OVERTIME LAW

 45 HOURS IN A WEEK

-Our law firm has experience in Private Attorney General (PAGA) claims.
-PAGA claims are brought on behalf of groups of employees who were not paid all wages due, or whose paystubs are not in compliance with the law because they do not show all hours worked or the correct hourly rates.
-The employee actually ends up sharing in the penalties that would otherwise go to the government.
-The first nine months of 2017 our firm has obtained four PAGA only settlements and three PAGA settlements that accompany class action lawsuits for wages.
+Our law firm has experience in Private Attorney General (PAGA) claims, which are brought on behalf of groups of employees who were not paid all wages due, or whose paystubs are not in compliance with the law.
+The employee shares in the penalties that would otherwise go to the government.

 RECENT OVERTIME PAY VICTORIES FOR EMPLOYMENT LAWYERS GROUP